TrevTV/pewdiepiegapbot/README.md

+# Attention!
+I have decided to end the ThankYouPewDiePie bot.
+I had fun creating it but the war is over.
+I hope my bad, messy code may be able to help some beginners.
+If you want a bot like ThankYouPewDiePie check out my new bot "Vex"!
+[Click Here to invite it!](https://discordapp.com/api/oauth2/authorize?client_id=583089980134522941&permissions=8&scope=bot)
+&nbsp;

 # PewDiePie Gap Bot
 A Discord bot that displays the gap between PewDiePie and T-Series but with terrible coding because I suck at Python.